imjoseangel/sandbox/kubernetes/netdebug/README.md

 kubectl create deployment nginx --image nginx
 ```

-We can see if the deployment is ready:
+To check if the deployment is ready, run:

 ```shell
 kubectl get deployments -o wide